rohit-kumaar/scss-project/README.md

 npx scss-project <project-name>
 ```

-You can use the **scss/** folder with any modern frontend setup like:
+**You can use the `scss/` folder with any modern frontend setup like:**

 - Angular
 - React
 - Vue

-It provides a modular architecture (base, components, layout, pages, utilities, vendors) for clean, reusable, and maintainable styles.
+It provides a modular architecture (base, components, layout, pages, utilities, vendors) for `clean`, `reusable`, and `maintainable` styles.
-You can also add third-party libraries like Bootstrap or Owl Carousel in the vendors/ folder for extended functionality.
+You can also add third-party libraries like `Bootstrap` or `Owl Carousel` in the `vendors/` folder for extended functionality.

 ### 🚧 Create SCSS Files via Command